vizvamitra/list-tool/README.md

 # ListTool

-This gem may be used to manage lists of text strings (todos, for example) in your ruby application or in a console (honestly, generally in a console).
+This gem may be used to manage lists of text strings (todos, for example) in your ruby application or in a console (to be honest, generally in a console).

 ## INSTALLATION